yvespeirsman/storymode/README.md

 ## Notes

-- StoryMode never sends anything anywhere except your chosen model provider's API — there's no other backend involved.
+- StoryMode never sends anything anywhere except your chosen model provider's API.
+No other backend is involved.
 - Bring your own model: StoryMode works with any Anthropic or OpenAI model you have access to; set it with `storymode config set-default <provider> <model>` or per-project in `.storymode/config.json`.